the-studious-alpinist/Ian-donaldson-data-science-portfolio/README.md

   + *Business Value of Solution:*

     The recommended logistic model reduces default risks and enhances revenue by minimizing unnecessary loan denials.
 The expected revenue increase is nearly 200%, providing a significant business advantage.
-The model's predictive features offer a transparent justification for loan approvals, which is essential for addressing regulatory inquiries.
+The model's predictive features offer a transparent justification for loan approvals and denials, which is essential for addressing regulatory inquiries.

   +  *Difficulties Encountered Along the Way:*